 History of Big Shoals

 The Big Shoals area has provided shelter and recreation to people for thousands of years.
-From swimming in mineral springs to kayaking the rapids, people have always been attracted to this extraordinary place.
+From swimming in mineral springs to kayaking the rapids, people always have been attracted to this extraordinary place.

 Longleaf pines in the park bear the scars of catface stripping of bark to collect precious resins for naval store production.
-Resident park ranger, Gary Erixton, has spent close to 40 years researching the area’s turpentine history and even builds scale models of the turpentine camps.
+Resident park ranger Gary Erixton has spent close to 40 years researching the area’s turpentine history and even builds scale models of the turpentine camps.

-Claiming that drinking the sulphur water had cured their ailments, Dryant and Elizabeth Sheffield opened a hotel and bathhouse on the site, one of the original Florida tourist attractions, the ruins of which still stand to this day.
-The popularity of the springs eventually waned by the mid 1930s, and the springs themselves had dried up by 1990.
+Claiming that drinking the sulfur water had cured their ailments, Dryant and Elizabeth Sheffield opened a hotel and bathhouse on the site, one of the original Florida tourist attractions, the ruins of which still stand to this day.
+The popularity of the springs eventually waned by the mid-1930s, and the springs themselves had dried up by 1990.

-The lands containing Big Shoals were acquired between 1986 and 1989 through a cooperation of the State of Florida, the Suwannee River Water Management District and the Florida Fish and Wildlife Conservation Commission, all of whom recognized the importance of this place.
+The lands containing Big Shoals were acquired between 1986 and 1989 through a cooperative effort of the state of Florida, the Suwannee River Water Management District and the Florida Fish and Wildlife Conservation Commission, all of which recognize the importance of this place.

 The Big Shoals Public Lands still operates in partnership to this day and provides resource-based recreation and preservation of this historic site into the future.